Temporary residence permit

 Where can I apply for a temporary residence permit?

 You must first submit an application for an issue or renewal of a temporary residence permit electronically through the Lithuanian Migration Information System (MIGRIS).
 Upon submission of application and after booking the visit time through MIGRIS, you must apply for a temporary residence permit (renewal) in person within 4 months from the date of submission of the application to the MIGRIS and submit the biometric data and original documents.

 How much will it cost to apply for a temporary residence permit?

-Before submission of an application to issue/replace the temporary residence permit, foreigner must pay 86 EUR state fee (172 EUR for urgent processing), except when applicant is exempt from payment of state fees.
-Issuance of temporary residence permit in general order costs 28 EUR, in urgent order – 56 EUR.
+Before submission of an application to issue/replace the temporary residence permit, foreigner must pay 160 EUR state fee (320 EUR for urgent processing), except when applicant is exempt from payment of state fees.

 What documents do I need to submit?

-- An application (electronically through the Lithuanian Migration Information System MIGRIS);
+- Application to issue/change the residence permit (electronically through the Lithuanian Migration Information System MIGRIS);

 - A temporary residence permit (when it is being replaced);